joshpetit/reference_parser/README.md

 ### Books

-In this example we will set ref to
+In this example, we will set ref to
 ```dart
 ref = parseReference("Ecclesiastes is hard to spell");
 ```